-enliven and a broad range of local partners are working together to design and implement a community-based social marketing campaign within the City of Greater Dandenong, City of Casey, and Cardinia Shire to promote growing food at home.
+enliven and a collective of local partners have recently launched a community-based social marketing campaign across the City of Greater Dandenong, City of Casey, and Cardinia Shire to promote growing food at home.

 The aim of this digital campaign is to facilitate a positive shift in attitudes and behaviours that are supportive of growing food at home; through appealing to the values and intrinsic motivations of our community, and building awareness of the environmental, social, and health co-benefits of growing food at home.

 The campaign concept and key messaging was informed by a catchment-wide community insights survey and a community co-design workshop.
 A summary report and findings from the ‘South East Melbourne Growing Food at Home Survey 2020’ can be found here.

 - Promote the campaign across your digital media platforms.